KaveriBridge/science/10th/acids-bases-and-salts/chemicals.md

 * 2NaHCO3 (Sodium hydrogencarbonate) → (Heating)→ Na2CO3 (Sodium carbonate) + H2O +CO2

 ### Uses of Baking soda
+* (i) For making baking powder
+* (ii) Sodium hydrogencarbonate is also an ingredient in antacids.
+Being alkaline, it neutralises excess acid in the stomach and provides relief.
+* (iii) It is also used in soda-acid fire extinguishers

+### Baking powder
-* (i) For making baking powder, which is a mixture of baking soda (sodium hydrogencarbonate) and a mild edible acid such as tartaric acid.
+* A mixture of baking soda (sodium hydrogencarbonate) and a mild edible acid such as tartaric acid.
 * When baking powder is heated or mixed in water, the following reaction takes place –
 * NaHCO3 + H+  (From any acid) → CO2 + H2O + Sodium salt of acid
 * Carbon dioxide produced during the reaction can cause bread or cake to rise making them soft and spongy.
-* (ii) Sodium hydrogencarbonate is also an ingredient in antacids.
-Being alkaline, it neutralises excess acid in the stomach and provides relief.
-* (iii) It is also used in soda-acid fire extinguishers